 Schools shall follow the invigilation arrangements as stipulated in Part 5 of this Quick Guide (Instructions to Assessment Administration Supervisor).

-For students with special educational needs (SEN) and those with mild intellectual disability participating in the TSA, schools may follow the usual invigilation arrangements they adopt for these students in the school's internal assessments context.
+For students with special educational needs (SEN) participating in the TSA, schools may follow the usual invigilation arrangements they adopt for these students in the school's internal assessments context.

 Standard Setting